Backyard-Inc/.github/profile/README.md

 </p>

 # About Us
-Backyard Studios is a Davao-based indie game studio fueled by a love for storytelling and innovation.
+Backyard Studios is an Indie game studio based in Davao City.
+Fueled by a love for storytelling and innovation.
 We create immersive worlds and captivating characters that leave a lasting impression on players.
 With every game, we aim to deliver meaningful experiences that resonate long after the credits roll.